JeffIrwin/bat/README.md

 Q.  Why is this in Bash if it's supposed to be cross-platform?

 A.  If you're using git, then you have Bash!
 Even on Windows.
 BAT is actively used on Linux, macOS, and Windows as part of [github workflows](https://github.com/JeffIrwin/life/blob/master/.github/workflows/main.yml).

+Q.  Shouldn't I just use a real testing framework?

+A.  idk, probably